LydericHancelin/qb-job/README.md

 ensure qb-job
 ```

-/!\ Be sure to add your nex job on shared.lua like :
+/!\ Be sure to add your new job on shared.lua like :
 ```
 	["jobname"] = {
 		label = "jobname",